maxplanck-ie/ATACofthesnake/README.md

 All samples in a 'run' have to belong to the same group.
 That means that out of all peaks/sample, a union will be made.

-Fasta headers are allowed to contain underscores, but not in 'field' 0 (space delimited):
+Fasta headers un field 0 (space delimited) are not allowed to contain a pipe character '|'.

-This is allowed:

- > >12 dna_sm:chromosome chromosome:GRCm38:12:1:120129022:1 REF

-This is not allowed:

- > >chr9_10L
- > >NC_001573.1

 ## Installation